Yeah69/MrMeeseeks.DIE.Docs/docs/async-support.md

 If the use cases aren't relevant to you and in case of asynchronous initializations you won't need a synchronous `CreateFunction`, you can just inject the dependencies directly like usual.
 Wrapping is just an alternative that is supported by DIE.

+## Async Disposal

+DIE will always let the container implement `IAsyncDisposable`.
+Therefore, if you would like to make sure that the container is always disposed cleanly use the `IAsyncDisposable` interface for disposal.
+If the container has to track any dependency implementing `IAsyncDisposable`, then the `IDisposable` of the container will be discarded because at that point it won't be a valid option anymore (without blocking calls).

 ## Remarks On Generated Code

 - Whenever suitable DIE will prefer a `ValueTask<T>` as the return type for async function
   - Exceptions are where an explicit `Task<T>` is expected
 - When necessary DIE can and will from `ValueTask<T>` to `Task<T>` and vice versa
   - please note that when DIE is force to transform into `Task<T>` that it will mean more allocations on the heap which might have been prevented

+## Summary

+- Use async initializers if you need to call asynchronous methods during instantiation
+- Wrap asynchronous dependencies into a `ValueTask<T>` or a `Task<T>` if you don't want the container to await the async initialization before injection.
+Otherwise, …
+- The async dependencies will get awaited and therefore the sync `CreateFunction` will be discarded from code generation
+- DIE will never use blocking calls in order to make asynchronous instantiations synchronous
+- DIE will never switch the synchronization contex in the generated code
+  - Therefore, no use of `Task.Run(…)`
+  - Therefore, no use of `await MethodAsync().ConfigureAwait(false)`
+- DIE will prefer to generate code with use of `ValueTask`s over `Task`s